ferrriii/binary-find/README.md

 a small binary search function independent of container in js

 ## Features
-- Safe gaurded against integer overflow
+- Safe guarded against integer overflow
 	- Tested with 2e<sup>32</sup>-1 items (maximum items in JS array)
 	- Can work with up to `Number.MAX_SAFE_INTEGER` items
 - Any container can be used (using a reader function)